Pelvic Bone Pain

 Pain in the pelvic region occurs as a result of a multitude of conditions, including musculoskeletal, digestive, or reproductive.
 Some people experience worse pain as they walk around.
-In this section, we outline common causes of pelvic pain when walking.

 - Sacroiliac joint pain: This involves irritation or inflammation of the sacroiliac joint which connects your spine to your pelvis.